TRELLISWorld: Training-Free World Generation from Object Generators: Experiments

 \section{Experiments}

 We ablate our method in \autoref{subsec:ablation} and compare blend quality, perceptual alignments, and computational cost with SynCity in \autoref{subsec:qualitative} and \autoref{subsec:quantitative}.
-All experiments are conducted using classification-free guidance \citep{cfg} $cfg=7.5$, stride $s = \frac{S}{2}$ and diffusion step size $25$ on Euler sampler.
+Unless otherwise noted, all experiments are conducted using classification-free guidance \citep{cfg} $cfg=7.5$, stride $s = \frac{S}{2}$ and diffusion step size $25$ on the Euler sampler.